omojibola/Netflix-clone/README.md

-npm install
+3 -npm install
 Installs all dependencies associated with the application.

-6 - Run application locally.
+4 - Run application locally.

 npm start
 Runs the application
 Open http://localhost:3000 to view it in the browser.

-The webpack dev server will reload if you make edits.